hadorco/Datree-cli-action/README.md

 2. Set DATREE_TOKEN as a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets) or [environment](https://docs.github.com/en/actions/reference/environment-variables) variable

 # Usage
-An example workflow that uses this action to run the CLI on a file and generate a report in simple text only, while using Kubernetes version 1.20.0:
+Here is an example workflow that uses this action to run the CLI on a file and generate a report in simple text only, while using Kubernetes version 1.20.0:
 ```yaml
 on:
   push: